What’s the difference between long-term and short-term business loans?

-Whereas short-term loans may have higher interest rates at first, business owners who take on long-term financing typically end up paying more in interest.
-This is because the long term length allows interest to build up over time.
+While short-term loans may have higher interest rates at first, business owners who take on long-term financing typically end up paying more in interest.
+This is because the long-term length allows interest to build up over time.

 Which is best?